Storyblok Raises $80M Series C - Read News

 Congratulations!!
 You have been able to deploy your production site and create an internal only environment to edit your pages and test them beforehand.
 Don't forget to add the Preview URL in the Settings of your Storyblok Space and you'll be ready for takeoff 🚀

-Section titled Adding a Build Webhook Adding a Build Webhook
+Adding a Build Webhook

 Netlify rebuilds and deploys the project automatically when you push any changes to the code, but what about when we publish our pages inside the Visual Editor?
 Right now, if you make any changes and publish the content, to see them you will need to redeploy the website from Netlify.
 However, doing this every time, can be annoying.
 Let's see how we can make this process seamless.